Resources & Educational Information for Deaf and Hard of Hearing Children

 Our mission is to support New Hampshire’s schools and families in order to improve the educational outcomes of the state’s deaf and hard of hearing children and youth, to provide training for and current information about educating those students, and to be a resource for schools, educators, families, and other members of the community.

-Local New Hampshire Testing Center: Northeast Deaf and Hard of Hearing Services, Inc. 57 Regional Drive Concord, NH 03301
+Location: Northeast Deaf and Hard of Hearing Services, 57 Regional Drive, Concord NH

 Local Test Administrator: Kim Pelkey

 To register: Please email your preferred test slot time to Kim Pelkey no later than Friday, May 6, 2016.